 Amazon Enters The Market

-When Amazon.com Inc. (NASDAQ:AMZNC) made a splash with a self-branded “Prime Air” Boeing 767-300 this past August, some observers wondered aloud if the e-commerce giant might eventually graduate to 747s for international shipping routes.
+When Amazon.com Inc. (NASDAQ:AMZND) made a splash with a self-branded “Prime Air” Boeing 767-300 this past August, some observers wondered aloud if the e-commerce giant might eventually graduate to 747s for international shipping routes.

 If so, the buys could boost sales for Boeing and help revive the giant airplane’s chances for a second wind.
 So far no 747s have joined Amazon’s tiny fleet, expected to be around 40 aircraft within the next 2 years.